 Farm-raised fish and shellfish are found in virtually every grocery store across the United States.
 Today, 50% of all our seafood comes from aquaculture.
 By 2030, it is estimated that 62% of all our seafood will come from aquaculture.
 In 2015, 55% of all seafood consumed in the United States came from three sources: shrimp, salmon, and canned tuna.

 Why Choose Howe?

 Howe Corporation flake ice machines offer superior cooling for seafood products.
-Whether you’re onboard a fishing vessel or in a processing plant, we offer a flake ice machine that is designed for your needs.
-Our flake ice machines can handle the rigorous demands in the seafood industry and our Rapid Freeze flake ice machines can produce up to 4,000 pounds of perfectly flaked ice every single day.
+Whether you’re using our marine ice maker onboard a fishing vessel or a land based ice maker in a processing plant, we offer a ice maker producing flake ice that is designed for your needs.
+Our flake ice machines can handle the rigorous demands in the seafood industry and our marine ice makers can produce up to 4,000 pounds of seawater ice, or perfectly flaked freshwater ice every single day.

 At Howe Corporation, we are committed to helping fishing farms, processing plants, and seafood transportation companies keep their products cold, fresh, and ready for the consumer – from the farm to the table.
 Our flake ice machines are the best in the industry and are designed to keep seafood colder longer, meaning more profits and less waste for our clients.
-For any questions regarding commercial ice flakers or any of our products, please contact us.
+For any questions regarding commercial ice flaker or marine ice maker, or any of our products, please contact us.